Ditch the diet pressure and think health this year

 2. Find your groove

 Find ways to move your body that you enjoy rather than forcing yourself to exercise for weight loss.
 Hit the gym if that’s your thing, but there’s loads of other options to choose from; social sports, walking the dog, circus class, gardening or playing at the park with your kids.
 The key is to find what works for you!
 Make your New Year’s goal to explore a new activity each week until you find one that sticks.
 Find something you enjoy and you’ll make it a habit for life.

 3. Focus on how food makes you feel

-Aiming to lose weight by eating more vegetables or decreasing your portion size in 2021?
+Aiming to lose weight by eating more vegetables or decreasing your portion size?
 Switch up your thinking to focus on how these changes make you feel rather than how much weight they make you lose.
 Weight loss is complicated, and improving our eating habits doesn’t always lead to a change on the scales.
 The danger is that having only weight loss goals can mean abandoning the positive changes if we don’t see any change on the scale.
 Remember that eating well makes us feel good and will improve our health regardless of whether it leads to weight loss.

 The take home message?

 Be kind to yourself, focus on long-term changes, move for joy and focus on your habits, rather than the scales.
 Here’s to a happy and healthy new year!